 Throughout the 1990s, Stewart appeared on numerous television programs, including a regular role as himself on HBO's The Larry Sanders Show.
 Other credits include the HBO comedy special Jon Stewart: Unleavened; guest host of The Late Late Show with Tom Snyder on CBS; and guest host of HBO's Mr. Show with Bob & David.

 'The Daily Show with Jon Stewart'

 In January 1999, Stewart took over as anchorman for Comedy Central's The Daily Show (later renamed The Daily Show with Jon Stewart), a popular late-night show that dubbed itself "the most trusted name in fake news."
-With fast-paced dialog and sardonic wit, Stewart, who was also the show's co-executive producer, became a highly visible critic of Washington politics and the established news media.
+With fast-paced dialogue and sardonic wit, Stewart, who was also the show's co-executive producer, became a highly visible critic of Washington politics and the established news media.

 Stewart is also a film and television actor.
 His film career has been mixed, from the stoner comedy Half Baked (1998), to the box-office bomb Death to Smoochy (2002) with Robin Williams and Edward Norton, to the successful Adam Sandler vehicle Big Daddy (1999).
 He also had roles in the romantic drama Playing by Heart and the horror-comedy The Faculty, which were both released in 1998.
 In addition, Stewart has lent his voice to several animated films, including Doogal (2006).

 In 2013, Stewart announced that he was taking a break from The Daily Show to work on his directorial debut with the film Rosewater.
 Stewart also wrote the screenplay, adapted from the 2011 nonfiction work Then They Came for Me: A Family's Story of Love, Captivity and Survival by Maziar Bahari and Aimee Molloy.